-Dayton Truck Accidents
+Dayton Truck Accident Lawyer

-Representing victims of truck accidents
+Representing victims of truck accidents in Dayton

 Located at the crossroads of Interstates 70 and 75, Dayton sees its fair share of tractor-trailer traffic.
 According to the American Transportation Research Institute, one of the worst bottlenecks in the United States is located near Dayton, on I-75 at US 35.
 The regional trucking industry is expected to grow, which will only increase the amount of semi-truck traffic and congestion.
 More semi-truck traffic in the Dayton area means an increased chance of accidents.